 When it comes to adaptations, you have a lot to choose from.
 There are films, radio dramas, television series, miniseries, stage productions, audio dramas, and web adaptations.
 You can find an exhaustive list here

-While the first adaptation was created in 1919 and there were several others created after that.
-I’m going to primarily focus on the more recent adaptations.
+While the first adaptation was created in 1919, and several others were created after that, I’m going to primarily focus on the more recent adaptations.

 Anne of Green Gables TV Mini-Series (1985)

-The most popular Anne of Green Gables adaptation is the made for television mini-series that was first aired in 1985 on Canadian Broadcasting Corporation (CBC), PBS, and The Disney Channel.
+The most popular Anne of Green Gables adaptation is the made-for-television mini-series, which first aired in 1985 on Canadian Broadcasting Corporation (CBC), PBS, and The Disney Channel.
 This rendition stars Megan Follows as Anne Shirley and Jonathan Crombie as Gilbert Blythe.

-The same producer (Kevin Sullivan) that created the original TV adaptations, also created a spin-off series called Road to Avonlea, which is also based on some of Montgomery’s other books and short stories, including the following:
+The same producer (Kevin Sullivan) who created the original TV adaptations also created a spin-off series called Road to Avonlea, which is also based on some of Montgomery’s other books and short stories, including the following:

 Anne of Green Gables (2016)